927-Tasadan-Filip/Activity-Planner-Application-with-Graphical-User-Interface/README.md

 Implement a persistent storage for all entities using file-based repositories.
 Also implement a `settings.properties` file to configure your application.
 Observations:
 1. You must implement two additional repository sets: one using text files for storage, and one using binary files
 2. The program must work the same way using in-memory repositories, text-file repositories and binary file repositories.
 3. The decision of which repositories are employed, as well as the location of the repository input files will be made in the program’s `settings.properties` file.
-An example is below:

-    a. `settings.properties` for loading from memory (input files are not required):
-    ```
-    repository = inmemory
-    cars = “”
-    clients = “”
-    rentals = “”
-    ```
-    b. `settings.properties` for loading from binary files, for someone who also created a GUI:
-    ```
-    repository = binaryfiles
-    cars = “cars.pickle”
-    clients = “clients.pickle”
-    rentals = “rentals.pickle”
-    ui = “GUI”
     ```
 - In addition to the file-based implementations above, implement the repository layer to use JSON or XML files for storage (at your choice).